slickqa/slick-webdriver-java/README.md

 >
 >
 CLASSES
+> -DefaultWebDriverWrapper
+> - Wraps WebDriver to provide some easier to use functionality.
+For instance methods that interact with elements (i.e. click) will first wait for the element to exist and then click on it.
+It will also provide logging on each action performed.
+>
 > -PageElement
 > - Provides a nice way to encapsulate webdriver functionality for locating elements on a Page.
 Allows your Page class to have a line like this:
 > - public static PageElement textResultStats = new PageElement("Results Statistics", FindBy.id("resultStats"));